cmdj13/cif/README.md

 Future of this project
 ----------------------
 As said in the specification, an alpha channel may be implemented.
-Also, the reference implementation does not check the image width, height or comment size, which never is a good idea.
+Also, the reference implementation does not check the image width, height or comment size, which never is a good idea and the generated sample image could probably be improved.